AndreM92/Social_Media_Crawler_2024/README.md

 - Certain crawlers necessitate a headed browser due to my use of PyAutoGUI to navigate around bot blocking and handle exceptional page settings.

-I appreciate any suggested solutions to overcome these seemingly insurmountable challenges.
+I appreciate any suggested solutions to overcome these challenges.